ycpei/ypei.me/posts/2019-03-14-great-but-manageable-expectations.md

 This is Part 2 of a two-part blog post on differential privacy.
-Continuing from [Part 1](/posts/2019-03-13-a-tail-of-two-densities.html), I discuss the Rényi differential privacy, corresponding to the Rényi divergence, a study of the moment generating functions of the divergence between probability measures to derive the tail bounds.
+Continuing from [Part 1](/posts/2019-03-13-a-tail-of-two-densities.html), I discuss the Rényi differential privacy, corresponding to the Rényi divergence, a study of the [moment generating functions](https://en.wikipedia.org/wiki/Moment-generating_function) of the divergence between probability measures in order to derive the tail bounds.

 Like in Part 1, I prove a composition theorem and a subsampling theorem.